josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_female_sovereign_as_patriarchal_apex.md

 ---

-## 🏛️ IV.
-Elizabeth I and the Sovereign Body
+## 🏛️ Elizabeth I and the Sovereign Body

 ### The Virgin Queen